Saint-Charles-de-Potyze French Military Cemetery, Belgium

 There are 3,547 named military dead including the remains of 609 soldiers in the ossuary.

-After the Great War many of the the unidentified French soldiers were exhumed and reinterred in the ossuary at Le Mont-Kemmel.
+After the Great War many of the unidentified French soldiers were exhumed and reinterred in the ossuary at Le Mont-Kemmel.

 The cemetery is 29,900 square metres in size.
 The French national flag flies in the centre of the cemetery.